-If you believe a child is being abused, neglected or is dependent, Please call the protection and permanency office in your county or the Toll Free Child Protection Hot Line.
+If you believe a child or adult is being abused, neglected, exploited or is dependent, Please call the protection and permanency office in your county or the Toll Free Child Protection Hot Line.

 Child Protection Hot Line:

 The online Kentucky Child/Adult Protective Services Reporting System is available for professionals to report non-emergency situations that do not require an immediate response from our staff.
 The website is monitored from 8 a.m. to 4:30 p.m.
 Eastern time Monday through Friday.
 Reports will not be reviewed during evenings, weekends or state holidays.

 The Division of Protection and Permanency coordinates the state's child welfare and violence prevention efforts.
 The division coordinates more than 180 contracts with vendors that provide a variety of services statewide and for specific service regions to enhance family violence prevention and intervention services.
 The division provides consultative services and technical assistance to local child protective services offices regarding child and adult protection cases.
 The division coordinates permanency services including the coordination of state efforts to recruit and certify adoptive homes for children in foster care.
 The division creates standards of practice for local office operation and implements statewide changes in coordination with state and federal legislation changes.
 The division also gathers data and creates reports to monitor the state's progress toward federal goals in child welfare services.